 In the United States, the 5-year survival rate for people with thyroid cancer is an impressive 98%.
-This statistic has led some to call it a 'good cancer', but it is important to remember that survival rates are based on many factors, including.
-Thyroid cancer patients have a five-year survival rate of nearly 98 percent, according to the National Cancer Institute.
-More than 95 percent survive a decade.
+This statistic has led some to call it a 'good cancer', but it is important to remember that survival rates are based on many factors.
+According to the National Cancer Institute, thyroid cancer patients have a five-year survival rate of nearly 98 percent and more than 95 percent survive a decade.
 However, due to the successful results of treatment, few studies have been conducted on thyroid cancer survival.

 Cancers that spread just outside the thyroid gland have a better prognosis than those that spread to distant parts of the body.
 Patients with medullary thyroid cancer that has spread to the lymph nodes in the neck (N) have a 10-year survival of 75%.
 The thumb-sized thyroid gland is located at the base of the neck, in front of the windpipe and below the Adam's apple.
 It is important to note that all pathologies have also been reviewed by a pathologist with a special interest in thyroid cancer.

 This means that the estimate may not reflect the results of advances in the way thyroid cancer is diagnosed or treated in the past 5 years.
-Both researchers hope that this study will demonstrate the importance of studying survival, especially in thyroid cancer, which may have better outcomes for patients, but is far from good.
-It's important to remember that statistics on survival rates for people with thyroid cancer are an estimate. .
+Both researchers hope that this study will demonstrate the importance of studying survival rates for people with thyroid cancer - especially since it may have better outcomes for patients than previously thought - but it is far from good.
+It's important to remember that statistics on survival rates for people with thyroid cancer are an estimate.